 Local distribution sites for Toys

 As part of this service, there is a Marine who is assigned to each of the 800+ sites that administer it.
 They coordinate the service with donors, thousands of volunteers, the charities that actually disburse the Christmas toys, and also hundreds of corporate sponsors.
 The coordinator also provides outreach to the community.
 They create an application process for parents in each community.

 Toys for Tots relies on many different organizations.
 There are churches, charities, retail stores, and groups such as the Salvation Army that take part.
 Often local businesses assist as well, such as maybe a mall helping collect Christmas gifts or a small business owner allowing the use of a storage unit to hold the toys.
 Of course, there are donation sites set up as well for people to bring toys too.

 As businesses often decide to help the Marines by becoming a “drop off site”.
 Or individuals may donate money to the US Marine Corp program to help it operate, or they volunteer to help spread the word on it.

 Applying for Toys for Tots

 The local coordinator signs up distribution sites in each town and county.
-Any parent with a child needs to apply at one of those local centers.
+Any parent with a child needs to apply at one of those local distribution centers, which are often charities.
+Or they may be able to apply online.
 This needs to be done as the United States Marine Corps will only allow charities to pass out free Christmas presents, toys, and more to kids.
 The items need to be new; not used.
 Or in some cases the US Marine Corps Toys for Tots program will give out gift certificates and/or cards to kids.